magnesag/coding-specs/styleguides/c.md

 # C Style Guide

+## General philosophy
+* Explicit is better than implicit.
+* Avoid useless operations.
+* Do not over-optimize using blackmagic

 ## Naming conventions
 For any resource, always use _descriptive_ names.
 For functions, make the name include a verb.
 In order to prevent excessive namespace pollution,